brendanphall/General_Code/Geoprocessing Update/Readme.md

 /Solution /Conversion_Script_consolidated.py

-This script includes base .zip file handling and geoprocessing without any errors, logging or advnaced file handling.
+This script includes .zip and directory file handling and geoprocessing without any errors, logging or advnaced file handling.